nh-server/switch-guide/docs/extras/updating.md

 2. Once booted, hold `R` while launching a game to boot into the homebrew launcher.
 3. Navigate to the `system updates` folder where you should see ChoiDujourNX, launch it.
 4. Once in ChoiDujourNX, navigate to `Firmware/(firmware version number)`.
 In that folder you should see a large number of `.nca` files.
-5. Hit `Choose` in the bottom right hand corner of the screen.
+5. Tap on `Choose` in the bottom right hand corner of the screen.
 6. When given the option, select your firmware that you have just dumped.
 If it is available, choose the update with `(Exfat)`.
-7. Hit `Select firmware` in the bottom right hand corner of the screen.
+7. Tap `Select firmware` in the bottom right hand corner of the screen.
-8. Hit `Start installation`.
-Let it do its thing.
+8. Tap `Start installation`.
-9. Reboot when it is done.
+9. Wait until ChoiDujourNX completes installing the dumped firmware.
+10. Once it completes, it will ask you if it can reboot.
+Tap `Reboot`.
-10. Once rebooted, make sure everything works ok, and if you want check your firmware in `Settings -> System`.
+11. Once rebooted, launch into emuMMC and verify your system works.
+You can verify your system has been properly updated in `Settings -> System` on your emuMMC.